The Forest School, Horsham: History

-In the late '70's and early '80's, the first computers arrived and these were Commodore Pets (2 with 1Kb memory and 1 with 32Kb memory).
-These were under the care of the Mathematics department and were later joined by a batch of 16Kb "Pets" and a BBC Micro.
+In the late '70s and early '80s, the first computers arrived and these were Commodore PETs (2 with 1Kb memory and 1 with 32Kb memory).
+These were under the care of the Mathematics department and were later joined by a batch of 16Kb PETs and a BBC Micro.
 The Science Department procured a Sinclair ZX80, then a ZX81 as their first computers.

 In 2008, the past Houses (Tudor, Stuart, Lancaster, and York) were disbanded, and new "communities" were formed (Dyson, Hawking, Branson and Marconi respectively).
 The school introduced a 'Vertical Tutor Group' system in 2009, but ceased this in 2020.

 In April 2010 the redesigned school website was launched complete with virtual learning facilities, which are now used mostly for homework and revision material.
 This website has been taken out of service and now the school has an updated website.
 The website was created by Cleverbox, who also designed other materials for the school, including prospectus designs and van artwork.